Category: Travel Info

 Don’t Stay in The Tourist Zone

 If you stay in the major port, your all-inclusive resort or popular tourists zones your missing out on tons of culture.
-I know many of you are wondering is Cozumel safe right now but there are fewer places in your cruise itinerary that are safer.
+I know many of you are wondering is Cozumel a place I can trust?
+I promise, here your in good company because there are fewer places in your cruise itinerary that I would allow my 14 year old daughter walk around alone.

 A man smiling im a restaurant showing what tourists should not do in Cozumel by skipping local cuisine